nthana/SimpleAnimation/README.md

 # SimpleAnimation
-A GDScript SimpleAnimation.gd for Spritesheet Animation
+A GDScript SimpleAnimation.gd for Spritesheet Animation.

+The image is not mine.
+It is from https://opengameart.org/content/running-caveman-spritesheet , under the creative common license.